 CATEGORIES OF PERSONAL INFORMATION WE HAVE SOLD OR SHARED IN THE PRECEDING 12 MONTHS; CATEGORIES OF THIRD PARTIES TO WHOM SUCH INFORMATION WAS SOLD OR SHARED

-While under most circumstances ’s information practices do not involve the sale or sharing of consumer personal information, some consumer privacy laws broadly define these and similar terms.
+While under most circumstances Freixenet Mionetto USA’s information practices do not involve the sale or sharing of consumer personal information, some consumer privacy laws broadly define these and similar terms.
 Like many companies, we use website analytics services and services that help deliver interest-based ads to you and may transfer personal information to business partners for their use.
 Making information such as online identifiers or browsing activity available to these companies may be considered a “sale” or “sharing” under some laws.
 For example, according to California consumer privacy law, a “sale” includes disclosing, making available or communicating personal information to a third party (except our service providers or contractors) in exchange for monetary or other valuable consideration.
 “Sharing” includes disclosing, making available or communicating personal information to a third party for cross-context behavioral advertising, whether or not for any monetary or valuable consideration.

 Certain of our services to you may be deemed a “sale” or “sharing” under applicable law.
-For example, may share the information it collects with third parties, such as analytics companies (e.g. Google Analytics), promotions vendors, and online advertising services.
-We utilize third party services for the commercial purposes discussed in this Notice (see ).
+For example, Freixenet Mionetto USA may share the information it collects with third parties, such as analytics companies (e.g. Google Analytics), promotions vendors, and online advertising services.
+We utilize third party services for the commercial purposes discussed in this Notice (see Section 5).

 In the preceding twelve (12) months, we have sold or shared to third parties the following categories of personal information: